Variability of effects related to pandemic events

 The Group complies with the ever-increasing limits and restrictions imposed by the environmental protection regulations as regards sites and production processes.
 The Group also confirms its commitment to extend coverage in terms of Environmental Management System, for example through the ISO 14001 certification.
 The Group regularly performs environmental assessments of sites and monitoring, and it also takes out specific insurance policies in order to mitigate the consequences of unexpected events.

-The transition to a low-carbon and more environmentally sustainable economy may entail risks for the company, induced by greater severity of environmental and climate policies, the progress of the relevant technology or the changing confidence of investors and lenders.
+The transition to a low-carbon and more environmentally sustainable economy may entail risks for the company, induced by greater severity of environmental and climate policies, disharmony in the regulations of different countries with related competitive asymmetries between companies, the progress of the relevant technology or the changing confidence of investors and lenders in the relevant business.
+In parallel, the importance of the sustainability requirements of the supplier and its supply chain grows in customer tenders, while the consumption of energy and water resources becomes central along the entire value chain of the company.
 Company processes, particularly production processes, as well as products and services offered to the market may be affected.

 The Group puts measures in place against any possible acute or chronic physical risks and has specific insurance cover against the possible consequences of disastrous climatic or natural events.

-Companies are required to face the risks associated with information security, deriving from ceaseless evolutions in cyber threats in its numerous forms (from advanced persistent threat to the phishing campaign), the sophistication of attack strategies and a greater exposed surface area resulting from, among other things, the increasing digitisation of processes, products and services for customers, as well as the increased use of remote working.
+Companies are required to face the risks associated with cyber resilience of their products and services and their information & communication technology infrastructure, taking into account the continuous evolution of cyber threats in their numerous forms (from advanced persistent threat to the phishing campaign), the sophistication of attack strategies and the increase in the exposed surface area resulting from, among other things, the increasing digitisation of processes, products and services for customers, as well as the increased use of smart working.
 The critical geopolitical context, the deterioration of relations between states or the occurrence of war conflicts may increase the scope and number of cyber attacks, aimed at institutions and companies.

-Computer incidents, including any in the supply chain, stoppages, leaks of personal data and the loss of information that may also be of strategic importance may endanger business and even the Group’s image, above all in the event of the theft of third-party data kept in the Group’s archives.
+Computer incidents and attacks, including any in the supply chain, stoppages, leaks of personal data and the loss of information that may also be of strategic importance may endanger business and even the Group’s image, above all in the event of the theft of third-party data kept in the Group’s archives.

 The Group manages cyber security through dedicated controls and training for the entire corporate population, as well as processes, procedures and specific technologies for the prediction, prevention, detection and management of potential threats and for responding to them.
 Leonardo is ISO 27001 certified and is constantly engaged in management and improvement activities aimed at maintaining the certification itself.